 To book or ask a question about the workshops email me on racheldaviesartwork@gmail.com

-A set of 5 Friday mornings exploring heritage stitches that can be used for mending and embellishment on garments.
-This is a stand alone set.
-(Beginners are welcome,you do not need to have completed set 1 or 2 previously).
-Everything is provided for a relaxing and informative series of creative mornings in very pretty surroundings at Bunbury Mill.
+(Beginners are welcome, you do not need to have completed set 1, 2 or 3 previously).
+Everything is provided for a relaxing and informative series of creative mornings learning useful and transferable skills in very pretty surroundings at Bunbury Mill.

 To book or ask a question about the workshops email me on racheldaviesartwork@gmail.com